willierushrush/willierushrush.github.io/_posts/2020-07-15-classification.md

 ### References
 <a name="fn1">1</a>: L. Ahlfors.
 Complex Analysis.
 McGraw-Hill, 1979.
+<a name="fn2">2</a>: L. Ahlfors.
+Conformal Invariants: Topics in Geometric Function Theory.
+AMS Chelsea Publishing, 1973.
-<a name="fn2">2</a>: O. Forster.
+<a name="fn3">3</a>: O. Forster.
 Lectures on Riemann surfaces.
 Graduate Texts in Mathematics, Vol 81.
 Springer-Verlag, NY-Berlin, 1981.
-<a name="fn3">3</a>: J. H. Hubbard.
+<a name="fn4">4</a>: J. H. Hubbard.
 Teichmüller Theory and Applications to Geometry, Topology, and Dynamics.
 Vol. 1.
 Matrix Editions, Ithaca, NY, 2006.

 ------